wp-plugins/antispam-bee/readme.txt

 == Description ==
 = Easy and effective Antispam Plugin =
 Protects your blog from spam by replacing the comment field.
-With Trackback and Pingback spam protection.
 It's easy to use and extremely effective.
 Really!

 = At a Glance =
 * Quick & Dirty: activate, done!